momentohq/client-sdk-dart/examples/flutter_chat_app/README.md

 1. Install Flutter: https://docs.flutter.dev/get-started/install

 2. Learn how to run in [VSCode](https://docs.flutter.dev/tools/vs-code) or [Android Studio or IntelliJ](https://docs.flutter.dev/tools/android-studio).
+If using the command line, you can run using a command like: `flutter run -d macos`

 ## Resources